Tosefta: Authorship

 The traditional view is that the Tosefta should be dated to a period concurrent with or shortly after the redaction of the Mishnah.
-This view pre-supposes that the Tosefta was produced in order to record variant material not included in the Mishnah.
+This view presupposes that the Tosefta was produced to record variant material not included in the Mishnah.

 Modern scholarship can be roughly divided into two camps.
-Some, such as Jacob N. Epstein, theorize that the Tosefta as we have it developed from a proto-Tosefta recension which formed much of the basis for later Amoraic debate.
-Others, such as Hanokh Albeck, theorize that the Tosefta is a later compendium of several baraitot collections which were in use during the Amoraic period.
+Some, such as Jacob N. Epstein, theorize that the Tosefta as we have it developed from a proto-Tosefta recension that formed much of the basis for later Amoraic debate in the Talmuds.
+Others, such as Hanokh Albeck, theorize that the Tosefta is a later compendium of several baraitot collections that were in use during the Amoraic period.
+According to Epstein's approach, the baraitot in both Talmuds are derived from the ancient Tosefta, with one branch consisting of the Tosefta and the almost identical Baraitot of the Yerushalmi, and another branch consisting of the baraitot of the Bavli.
+According to the approach presented by Albeck, the baraitot of the Talmuds and the Tosefta drew from a common source.

 More recent scholarship, such as that of Yaakov Elman, concludes that since the Tosefta, as we know it, must be dated linguistically as an example of Middle Hebrew 1, it was most likely compiled in early Amoraic times from oral transmission of baraitot.
 Shamma Friedman has found that the Tosefta draws on relatively early Tannaitic source material and that parts of the Tosefta predate the Mishnah.

 Authority

-Rabbi Sherira Gaon (987 CE), in a letter written to the heads of the Jewish community in Kairuan (Tunisia), discusses the authority of the Tosefta in relation to the Mishnah.
+Sherira ben Hanina (987 CE), in his epistle written to the heads of the Jewish community in Kairouan (now in Tunisia), discusses the authority of the Tosefta in relation to the Mishnah.
 There, he writes:

-Rabbi Sherira Gaon then brings down the reverse of this example: "Or, let us suppose that Rebbe [Yehuda Ha-Nassi] in the Mishnah records a dispute between R. Meir and R. Yosi.
-However, R. Ḥiya prefers R. Meir's argument, and therefore records it in a Baraita without mentioning R. Yosi's opposing view.
+Sherira then brings down the reverse of this example: "Or, let us suppose that Rebbe [Yehuda Ha-Nassi] in the Mishnah records a dispute between R. Meir and R. Yosi.
+However, R. Ḥiya prefers R. Meir's argument and records it in a Baraita without mentioning R. Yosi's opposing view.
 In such a case, we do not accept [R. Ḥiya's] decision."